pmoris/miles-subgraph-miner/README.md

       5
       4

-- **Labels (optional)**: a space or tab separated text file where each line lists a node name followed by a label or attribute.
+- **Labels (optional)**: a tab separated text file where each line lists a node name followed by a label or attribute.
 Nodes with multiple labels should be split across multiple lines.

       1 S
       2 C